 Are we body and soul?
 Or are we body, soul, and spirit?
 It’s not as clear-cut as most Renewalists believe.

-We live in a society that degrades humankind with cursing people, promiscuously sharing our bodies with various partners, and doing drugs.
+We live in a society that degrades humankind with cursing people, promiscuously sharing our bodies with various partners, doing drugs, and other dehumanizing things.
 God calls us to something higher.

 What does the Bible say?
 It has the best revelation on the sexes, clearer and superior than any modern worldview.